Tradition of China — Daily and Table Etiquette

 When eating with a group of people, it’s not OK to just eat from one or two dishes, no matter how much you love that.

-It’s not polite to blend soup of a dish with rice in front of the host, since it implies that the host didn’t provide enough good dishes.
+It’s not polite to blend soup of a dish with rice in front of the host, because it implies that the host didn’t provide enough good dishes.

 It is also considered impolite to eat too fast, or put too much food in the mouth, or sigh; talking with other people when food is in the mouth is very rude as well.